prasanthrangan/hyprdots/README.md

 ### Installation

-The installation script is made for Arch, but may work for few Arch based distros.
+The installation script is made for Arch, but **may** work on some Arch based distros.
 For Debian, please refer **Senshi111**'s version [here](https://github.com/Senshi111/debian-hyprland-hyprdots).

 > **Warning**